ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 *they keep moving toward the end of the corridor where they hear the sound of claws and a foul smelling liquid that is probably sewage rushing towards them...

-**Rhymerosaurus:** Im looking forward to seeing your magic!
+**Rhymerosaurus:** I wait to see what happens next, hiding safely, as is my job.

 **Loki:** Laminox and Tribenta run towards each other at full speed and clash in a furious fight.
 The clash causes the corridor to rumble and shake as they fight.
 The two creatures snarl in fury, claws, horns, and sewage flying everywhere.

 Ah, I did not think they would go at each other with such ferocity!
 That is truly amazing!

-**Rhymerosaurus:** I wait to see what happens next, hiding safely, as is my job.
+**Rhymerosaurus:** You have done well.
+I am proud to be a subject of Asgard today.
+Even if we have not yet finished, I feel pride in having helped you, and pride in your power protecting the place I live.

 **Loki:** Loki laughs and smiles at the creature